blockchain-etl/ethereum-etl-airflow/README.md

 ### Updating package requirements
 Suggested package requirements for Composer are stored in `requirements_airflow.txt`.

-You can update the Composer environment using the follow script:
+You can update the Composer environment using the following script:
 ```bash
 ENVIRONMENT_NAME="ethereum-etl-0"
 LOCAL_REQUIREMENTS_PATH="$(mktemp)"